Jalapeño popper dip to the rescue!

-So how are y'all doing with your holiday preparations?
+So how are y’all doing with your holiday preparations?
 Feeling overwhelmed with all the Christmas parties and school parties and present purchasing?
 Or maybe you are kicking your feet up with a cold glass of egg nog because you completed your shopping months ago.
-Well, wherever you are in your holiday planning, I think we can all agree that this is definitely the time of year where we look forward to some yummy eats and treats.
-And if we can save money when making those delicious eats, well, that is just icing on that cake!
+Well, wherever you are in your holiday planning, I think we can all agree that this is definitely the time of year where we look forward to some yummy eats and treats (like this Jalapeño Popper Dip!)

 So let me tell you about this dip.
 Oh.
 My.
 Stars.
 You and your holiday guests are gonna love this one.
 If you love Jalapeño Poppers then this is your dip.
 Don’t worry, it’s not blazing hot.
 It just has a slight kick.
 If you want it hotter, you could certainly add in more jalapeños.
 Warm dips are perfect for this time of year.
 And everyone loves a good, creamy dip.
 Y’all know this is true.
 Go to any party and folks are always hanging around the dip.
 This is also great football food!
 Let’s dig in!